-An ancient healing procedure that several practitioners of traditional Chinese medicine in Fremont utilize, Gua sha is a therapy that involves the application of a lubricating medium like massage oil on the skin over the part of the body to be treated.
+An ancient healing procedure that several practitioners of traditional Chinese medicine in Bellingham utilize, Gua sha is a therapy that involves the application of a lubricating medium like massage oil on the skin over the part of the body to be treated.
 The practitioner then uses a smooth-edged tool to apply long or short strokes on the skin, usually on the back parallel to the spine or on the site of pain.
 This stroking movement produces an elevated bruising called ecchymosis or redness called petechiae.

 Chronic and acute pain are both the most common indications for the use of gua sha.
 According to traditional Chinese medicine (TCM), pain is caused by the sluggish motion of blood within a localized area of discomfort.
 Gua sha works on the principle that stagnation can be eliminated by stroking the problem area with a smooth-edged instrument in order to boost the smooth circulation of blood in the area, resulting in the relief of pain.